top of page

 Strengths-Based Coaching: Building on What Works

-3. Set goals that use these strengths.
+3. Set goals aligned with these strengths.

 Practical Coaching Strategies for Neurodivergent Clients